IssueHunt/events/README.md

 The event take place every year in April and December.
 At the event we distribute sponsored money to promising OSS listed on IssueHunt.

-## Mission

-We organized IssueHunt Fest with a simple mission in mind: to create a sustainable open source ecosystem.

-We think enthusiastic open source developers are not appropriately rewarded no matter how much they contribute to the technology evolution.

-Many leading projects use open-source software, but no matter how they are essential, the owners of those projects juggle multiple jobs to sustain their living.

-We want to fix this situation by nurturing a healthy open-source ecosystem.

 Although we held the event for the first time in 2018 winter, developer from over 121 countries participated contributing to various projects through IssueHunt.

 - [Highlights for IssueHunt Fest 2018](https://medium.com/issuehunt/highlights-for-issuehunt-fest-2018-ae7138b48c1)